discsim/frank/docs/quickstart.rst

 The default parameter file is ``default_parameters.json``.
-You can get it `here <https://github.com/discsim/frank/blob/master/frank/default_parameters.json>`_, and it looks like this:
+You can get it `here <https://github.com/discsim/frank/blob/master/frank/default_parameters.json>`_, and it looks like this,

 .. literalinclude:: ../frank/default_parameters.json
     :linenos: